gnkitchen11/01_Hello_World/README.md

 * I have spent the majority of my career in the Aerospace Defense industry as a process improvement engineer.
 * I have been using Stata since its beginning in 1986 and I am learning R.
 * I have been married for 40 years, Debbie and I have 9 children (last two adopted)
 * We have 13 grandsons and 9 granddaughters.
+(Picture is Alec, Zoe and Myia riding my horse Foxy with me.)
 * I am currently employed as the Continuous Improvement Manager at International Paperbox in Salt Lake City, Utah

 ### My goals related to this repository are to learn from you and share with you so that we all can be edified.